Improved Constraints on Pion Fragmentation Functions from Simulated Electron-Ion Collider Data: Abstract

 \section{Abstract}

 We present a quantitative assessment of the anticipated impact of future Electron-Ion Collider (EIC) measurements on the extraction of parton-to-pion fragmentation functions (FFs).
 Our analysis combines simulated semi-inclusive deep-inelastic scattering (SIDIS) pseudo-data at EIC energies of 45 GeV and 140 GeV with existing single-inclusive electron-positron annihilation (SIA) and SIDIS experimental data.
 The pion fragmentation functions are determined at next-to-leading-order (NLO) accuracy using a perturbative QCD framework and a neural network parametrization.
 Uncertainties are rigorously estimated through Monte Carlo sampling, accounting for both experimental errors and variations in input parton distribution functions.
-Our results demonstrate that while incorporating EIC pseudo-data has minimal impact on the central values of extracted FFs, it significantly reduces their uncertainties, especially at medium to large momentum fractions ($z$).
+Our results demonstrate that incorporating EIC pseudo-data reduces their uncertainties, especially at medium to large momentum fractions ($z$).
 This improvement is particularly pronounced for the gluon and selected quark FFs, highlighting the substantial role that EIC measurements will play in achieving high-precision extractions of FFs and informing future experimental and theoretical developments in collider physics.

 {}